wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-command-line-tools.md

 # Using the Azure CLI for Mac, Linux, and Windows with Azure Service Management

-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-include.md)] This article covers creating and managing a resource with CLI commands in the classic deployment model.
-You can also create and manage a resource with CLI commands in the [Resource Manager deployment model](/documentation/articles/azure-cli-arm-commands).
+[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-include.md)] This article covers creating a resource with the classic deployment model.
+You can also create a resource with the [Resource Manager deployment model](/documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli).

 This article describes how to use the Azure CLI in the Service Management mode (asm mode) to create, manage, and delete services on the command line of Mac, Linux, and Windows computers.
 You can perform many of the same tasks using the various libraries of the Azure SDKs, with Azure PowerShell, and using the Azure Management Portal.
 Using Azure services with the Service Management mode is conceptually similar to creating and managing individual Azure concepts and services like Websites, Virtual Machines, Virtual Networks, Storage, and so on.